BitcoinDesign/Guide/guide/principles/principles.md

 ## Decentralization

-> Encourage the running of your own bitcoin node and connecting directly to the network.
+> Encourage users to run their own bitcoin node and connect directly to the network

 Unlike traditional banking systems, the Bitcoin economy does not require new users to seek permission from anyone.
 Bitcoin has no central point of control.
 No one person or entity is in charge.
 Connecting to any [node](({{ '/guide/glossary/#node/ | relative_url }}) on the network gives you the same rights and responsibilities, which also ensures that there is no single point of failure.